ChrisKlug/web-dev-workshop/labs/lab10/lab10.md

 builder.Services.AddProductsClient();
 ```

-This requires you to add a `using` statement at the top to invlude the `WebDevWorkshop.Services.Products.Client` namespace.
+This requires you to add a `using` statement at the top to include the `WebDevWorkshop.Services.Products.Client` namespace.

+__Note:__ It will complain about the missing `baseAddress` parameter.
+This will be fixed soon.

 This works, but it hides the extension method a bit.
 To fix this, you can open the __IServiceCollectionExtensions.cs__ file in the __WebDevWorkshop.Services.Products.Client__ project, and change the namespace to `Microsoft.Extensions.DependencyInjection`